-3 Data from USDA National Agricultural Statistics Service https://www.nass.usda.gov/Quick-Stats/Ag-Overview/stateOverview.php?state=INDIANA https://www.nass.usda.gov/Statistics by State/Indiana/Publications/Annual Statistical Bulletin/index.php many as 75% of all documented cases in some years.
-Over the past 50 years, tractor overturns have accounted for the single largest category of farm-related deaths, even considering that Rollover Protection Structures (ROPS) have been standard equipment on new tractors since 1985.
-In 2019, there were 8 documented fatalities that involved tractors or skid steer loaders, of which 3 (37.5%) were related to an overturn and 3 involved a tractor or skid steer runover.
-Findings suggest that over the last decade the diversity of agents involved in farm-related fatalities has been increasing, Males continue to comprise a large majority of farm-related fatalities, and the average age of all victims was 50.7, younger than the current average age of Indiana farmers of 55.5.4 No female fatalities were documented in 2019, after 5 females lost their lives on Indiana farms in each 2017 and 2018.
+&lt;sup>3 Data from USDA National Agricultural Statistics Service cases in some years.
+Over the past 50 years, tractor overturns have accounted for the single largest cause of farm-related deaths, even considering that Rollover Protection Structures (ROPS) have been standard equipment on new tractors since 1985.
+In 2020, there were 9 documented tractor-related fatalities that involved 2 tractor overturns and 3 tractor runovers.
+Findings suggest that over the last decade the diversity of agents involved in farm-related fatalities has been increasing.
+There were four documented farm work-related utility vehicles (UTV) fatalities in 2020.
+Males continue to comprise a large majority of farm-related fatalities (92%), and the average age of all victims was 61.1, older than the current average age of Indiana farmers of 55.5.4 One female fatality were documented in 2020, after 5 females lost their lives on Indiana farms in each 2017 and 2018.
 Amish/Old Order communities in the state still account for a disproportionate share of farm-related deaths.
 Hazards identified as needing special attention include the use of older, non-ROPS equipped tractors and self-propelled mowers on steep grades; working in wood lots and tree felling on farms; ATV and UTV operation on farms; working with livestock, including horses and bulls; and extra riders on equipment.
 Findings are being used to guide the allocation of injury prevention resources.